Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 We can observe the following:

 * The `blackouts` parameter defines the blackout zones for the arena.
 This parameter is a list of frames at which the arena will experience a blackout.
-For example, setting `blackouts` to `[10, 43, 50, 20]` means the arena will be blacked out at frames 10, 20, 43, and 50.
-During these frames, the player/agent will not receive any visual information, as no light will be emitted to the arena.
+During these frames, the player will not receive any visual information, as no light will be emitted to the arena.
-* If `blackouts` is set to `[-20]`, the arena will experience a blackout every 20 frames.
+* If `blackouts` is set to a negative value, such as `[-20]`, the arena will experience a blackout every 20 frames.
 The '-' sign indicates that the blackout should repeat at regular intervals.
 * The blackout only affects visual visibility and does not impact other aspects of the agent or the arena.
 For example, the agent can still move around, and the objects within the arena remain visible to the agent. _RayCasting_ will continue to function as usual.

 &nbsp;